MOPP Protection LevelsUpdated: November 27, 2020

 MOPP levels are something every soldier, sailor, airman, Marine, and Coast Guard member learns about as early as possible in their military Career.
-MOPP is an acronym that stands for Mission Oriented Protective Posture and while that doesn’t sound like much more than a standard-issue bit of military jargon, MOPP levels include potentially life-saving procedures during hostilities, national emergency, etc.
+MOPP is an acronym that stands for Mission Oriented Protective Posture.
+While that doesn’t sound like much more than a standard-issue bit of military jargon, MOPP levels include potentially life-saving procedures during hostilities, national emergencies, etc.

-MOPP levels and MOPP gear are used when there is a threat of nuclear, chemical, or biological warfare even as an isolated attack or incident.
-These threats are known as NBC for short and when you hear talk of NBC threats, discussion and use of MOPP gear is not far behind.
+MOPP levels and MOPP gear are used when there is a threat of nuclear, chemical, or biological warfare, even as an isolated attack or incident.
+These threats are known as NBC for short, and when you hear talk of NBC threats, discussion and use of MOPP gear are not far behind.

 What MOPP Is

-Most learn about this during basic training where new recruits are often trained on how to quickly put on MOPP gear including protective coveralls, gloves, overboots, a hood, and a gas mask.
+Most learn about this during basic training, where new recruits are often trained to quickly put on MOPP gear, including protective coveralls, gloves, overboots, a hood, and a gas mask.

-MOPP overgarments in the past have been manufactured with layers of activated charcoal which provides the protective aspect of the garment.
-Modern manufacturers have trended toward more lightweight carbon beads and more efficient garment design as a replacement for the old activated charcoal suits, which leave a distinctive black and powdery residue after wearing.
+In the past, MOPP overgarments have been manufactured with layers of activated charcoal which provides the protective aspect of the garment.
+Modern manufacturers have trended toward more lightweight carbon beads and more efficient garment designs to replace the old activated charcoal suits, which leave a distinctive black and powdery residue after wearing.

 When Is MOPP Gear Worn?

-There are a variety of scenarios where MOPP gear is worn and MOPP levels are observed.
-Most contemporary service members will experience this during their initial training, at their first duty assignment and beyond, and even while on deployment.
+There are a variety of scenarios where MOPP gear is worn, and MOPP levels are observed.
+Most contemporary service members will experience this during their initial training, at their first duty assignment, and beyond, even while on deployment.

-It’s true that in most American warfare during the 21st century, U.S. troops have not been attacked directly with nuclear, chemical, or biological weapons, that does NOT mean that such weapons have not been used in modern warfare.
+In most American warfare during the 21st century, U.S. troops have not been attacked directly with nuclear, chemical, or biological weapons, but that does NOT mean that such weapons have not been used in modern warfare.

 An excellent example of this can be found in the civil war in Syria.
 An article published by National Public Radio (NPR) in 2019 reminds us, “Syrian President Bashar Assad’s regime carried out 98 percent” of all chemical attacks during the civil war, “…dropping chlorine gas, sarin and sulfur mustard gas on Syrian civilians.”

-It’s clear from the above that chemical warfare (among others) is still a major worry when it comes to protecting troops on the battlefield.
+It’s clear from the above that chemical warfare (among others) is still a major worry when protecting troops on the battlefield.

-During conflicts with terrorists, rogue states, and similar scenarios, it’s never safe to assume your enemy will abide by the Geneva Conventions, international law, etc. Chemical warfare is expressly forbidden by the Geneva Protocol which bans the deployment of “”asphyxiating, poisonous or other gases, and of all analogous liquids, materials or devices” as well as “bacteriological methods of warfare.”
+During conflicts with terrorists, rogue states, and similar scenarios, it’s never safe to assume your enemy will abide by the Geneva Conventions, international law, etc. Chemical warfare is forbidden by the Geneva Protocol, which bans the deployment of “asphyxiating, poisonous or other gases, and of all analogous liquids, materials or devices” and “bacteriological methods of warfare.”